tillbiskup/evedata/docs/architecture.rst

     * Better name for "Device"?

       All three, Detector, Motor and Device (as well as Axis and Channel, and Option), are abstract devices.

+    * Information on the individual devices

+      Is there somewhere (*e.g.* in the SCML file) more information on the individual devices, such as the exact type and manufacturer for commercial devices?
+This might be relevant in terms of traceability of changes in the setup.

+      Looks like as of now there is no such information stored anywhere.
+It might be rather straight-forward to expand the SCML schema for this purpose, not affecting the GUI or engine (both do not care about this information).

 Controllers